greggigon/apacheds/README.md

 If you want to use specific **config.ldif** to setup Apache DS place it in the mounted volume for **/bootstrap** directory.
 Container will pick it up automaticaly.

 If you have some extra data you want to put into Directory, you can place a file in the **/bootstrap** mounting folder and setup Environment variable **BOOTSTRAP_FILE**.
+Further options to the ldapmodify command that will evaluate your bootsrap file can be set with **BOOTSTRAP_OPTS** (e.g. BOOTSTRAP_OPTS=-a for adding new entries).

 	docker run -d -p 10389:10389 -v /onmyhost:/bootstrap -e BOOTSTRAP_FILE=/bootstrap/the-file.ldif greggigon/apacheds